Authored by Shree Kargutkar, Portfolio Manager, Sprott Asset Management LP

 Source: Bloomberg.
 CFTC CEI Gold Non-Commercial Short Contracts/Futures Only as of August 20, 2018.

-We have seen gold and silver do well following previous spikes in short interest.
+We have seen gold do well following previous spikes in short interest.
 With over US$25 billion of gold being shorted, any meaningful short covering should produce a significant price appreciation in gold.

 Figure 3: The Current Opportunity: Inverse Relationship between Spot Gold and Gold Futures Shorts (2013-2018)